Tencent/TenDBCluster-TSpider/Documentation/op-guide/TSpider-failover-en.md

 <a id="jump1"></a>

-There are generally two ways to found the fault.
+There are generally two ways to find the fault.

 - Cluster Awareness